 About Doctors ACO

 Doctors ACO, LLC is a physician owned and operated organization that was established to improve healthcare delivery.
 In order to achieve this goal, services are based on an Accountable Care Organizations' (ACO) principles and purpose.
-The ACO "three part aim" is to improve the patient experience, improve population health and decrease per capital healthcare costs.
+The ACO "three part aim" is to improve the patient experience, improve population health and decrease per capita healthcare costs.
 Doctors ACO will establish, define, implement, evaluate, and periodically update each ACO component by promoting:

 1) Beneficiary Engagement